Settings & Configuration

 Anatomy of settings.json

-Below is an original example for an inventory REST API project using Node.js.
+Below is an example for an inventory REST API project using Node.js.
 It fixes the model, restricts shell commands, and injects two env vars that Claude will see in every session.

 {